-Spring is in the air.
-All across our green and pleasant land, villages are coming to life.
+On Saturday 20th March we welcomed the first day of Spring, and all across our green and pleasant land, villages are coming to life.
 But where are the top 20 prettiest spring villages?
-From the Cotswolds to Cornwall and Suffolk to Swansea, here is our round-up.
+We reveal some of our favourites that truly blossom during spring.

 Polperro is a popular, quaint Cornish seaside village, civil parish and fishing harbour with winding streets and cute cottages.
 The village has had a colourful past as a smuggling port in the 18th century.
 The area is famous for its seafood, and there are numerous cafes and pubs, where visitors can try fresh cuisine.

-A detached home with four bedrooms can cost over £700,000 in this popular village.
-If you're looking for a two-bedroom property with good holiday let potential, you can expect to pay upwards of £200,000.
+A detached home with four bedrooms can cost over £430,000 close by to this popular village.
+If you're looking for a three-bedroom property with good holiday let potential nearby, you can expect to pay upwards of £275,000.

 Beside the beautiful Hedingham Castle is the village of Castle Hedingham.
 The village keeps a medieval street layout and includes historic timber-framed buildings, two friendly pubs, and a tea room.